11 Jul Short Story: Red Snowballs

 Tommy nodded again but was having trouble keeping his eyes open.

-The next morning at breakfast, after confiding with momma, papa suggested that Tommy invite Gretchen over to their house after school to play and to stay for dinner.
+The next morning at breakfast, Papa suggested that Tommy invite Gretchen over to their house after school to play and to stay for dinner.
 Momma would call Gretchen’s mother and make all the arrangements.
 Tommy said he’d like that very much.
-And so the arrangements were all set.
-Papa had an idea.
+And so, the arrangements were all set.
+Papa said he had an idea.

 “Let’s play a game of good guys versus bad guys.
 It’s a game that’s all imagination.
 You can make up anything you want and you each can play.
 Okay?”
 Papa began.

-Both kids shrugged after looking at each other.
+Both kids looked at each other and shrugged.